steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 PGC_USERSET
 ```

-For this project, we would love to enable postgres control from `PGC_USERSET`, by control, i mean setting up config/env variables that controls how postgres behaves.
-Normallly, postgres config can be set before initializing your db via `postgresql.conf` , but with the `PGC_USERSET` we are flexible and dynamic enough, such that we can set a config dynamically via
+For this project, we would love to enable postgres control from `PGC_USERSET`, by control, I mean setting up config/env variables that control how postgres behaves.
+Normally, postgres config can be set before initializing your db via `postgresql.conf`, but with the `PGC_USERSET` we are flexible and dynamic enough, such that we can set a config dynamically via

 ```sql
 ALTER SYSTEM SET postgres_redis.table TO 'test';
 ```

-This will update `postgresql.auto.conf` with this new update and the config get updated at run time.
+This will update `postgresql.auto.conf` with this new update and the config gets updated at run time.

-To know more about the other control levels in clear details checkout [GucContext](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/include/utils/guc.h#L37-L38)
+To know more about the other control levels in clear detail check [GucContext](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/include/utils/guc.h#L37-L38)

 Going ahead with the specification above, we will create a new file called `gucs.rs` under `src/`.
-Each config variable defintion follow this basic steps
+Each config variable definition follows this basic steps

 ```rs
 use pgrx::*;